UN17 village

 Landmark for the future

-Using modern digital tools, we will build a thoroughly analysed and well-thought-out construction, with the most climate-friendly solutionsThe five differently coloured buildings will complement each other, but each will be targeted at different groups of tenants from young professionals who have yeto settle down, over families of all ages to senior housing.
-There will be small apartments suitable for singles, homes that combine work and leisure, and more traditional family homes.
+Using modern digital tools, we have built a thoroughly analysed and well-thought-out constructionThe five differently coloured buildings complement each other, but each is targeted at different groups of tenants from young professionals who have yeto settle down, over families of all ages to senior housing.
+There are small apartments suitable for singles, homes that combine work and leisure, and more traditional family homes.

 PROJECT SUMMARY